Skwiwel/uni-recommendation-system/Readme.md

 curl -i "<service_address>/recommendations?user_id=106&num=10"
 ```

-## Docker container
+## Docker image
-The microservice is also packed into a Docker container available at [DockerHub](https://hub.docker.com/r/skwiwel/uni-recommendation-system).
+The microservice is also packed into a Docker image available at [DockerHub](https://hub.docker.com/r/skwiwel/uni-recommendation-system).
 Running it will require mounting the `data_raw/` dir containing actual data as well as the `ab_testing` dir with a db for A/B testing.

 To run: